qdbp/palette_gen/README.md

 ```

+This call instantiates a solver object with a collection of parameters which
+define how we wish to find colors, how many we wish to find, etc.

+#### Hinge loss

+The class above tries to maximize the minimum pairwise distance between colors in
+Jab'p space while respecting certain bounds with a hinge loss.

 The hinge loss returns 0 if the parameter in question is between the first two
 arguments; or, if not, the third argument times the distance from the zero-loss
 zone.
 For example, here the hue gap loss kicks in if the largest hue gap between